-LiU and UoB have continued to the cooperation on this topic, focusing on energy optimization, and more specifically on the optimization of energy-efficient time constrained multiprocessor
+Linköping and UoB have continued to the cooperation on system-level design issues, focusing on energy optimization and, more specifically, on the optimization of energy-efficient time constrained multiprocessor systems.
+In particular, the problem of thermal aware energy optimisation has been tackled.